Battle of Glarus (1799): According to Molitor

 in order to cover the passage of Näfels and thereby prevent the union of Suvorov with Jelačić, across the banks of Walensee, or with Korsakov, who still has to be located on the Thur.

 Molitor had left a reserve battalion at the Näfels bridge and half a battalion each in Engi and Kerenzen to observe the retreat of the Linken and Jelačić.
-He used his remaining units the following way.
-Some were across the covered bridge of Netstal, built in 1767 by Hans Ulrich Grubenmann; so, this bridge, which had been prepared for immediate demolition, was defended by one and a half battalions with 4 guns moved over to the right bank.
-Two and a half other battalions with 3 guns lined up in echelon order on the left bank behind Netstal.
+He used his remaining units as follows: Some were across the covered bridge of Netstal (built in 1767 by Hans Ulrich Grubenmann).
+The bridge, which had been prepared for immediate demolition, was defended by one and a half battalions with four guns moved over to the right bank.
+Two and a half other battalions with three guns lined up in echelon order on the left bank behind Netstal.
 According to Oberstdivisionär^{[de]} a.
 D.^{[de]} Fred Heer, Molitor had schanze raised at the bridges of Näfels, Netstal and Glarus before the battle.